 ESSENTIAL OIL SAFETY IN DIY BATH PRODUCTS

-HOW TO YOU MAKE AN OATMEAL MILK BATH?
+HOW DO YOU MAKE AN OATMEAL MILK BATH?

 This homemade milk bath with essential oils comes together in just three easy steps: